fedora-riscv/releng/docs/source/sop_two_week_atomic.rst

-As a side effect of the current state of testing, the release script used below will sometimes display in it's "latest Release Candidate" Compose ID as something newer than what is reported above by the `Fedora Atomic WG`_.
-Such as:
+As a side effect of the current state of testing, the release script used below will sometimes display in it's "latest Release Candidate" Compose ID as something newer than what is reported above by the `Fedora Atomic WG`_ as is displayed in the example below.

 .. note:: The script will prompt you to provide the ostree commit hash provided
           above but we are first ensuring the Commit ID matches.